-We believe the combination of BGC and GFI will create a strong and diversified company, well positioned to capture future growth opportunities.
+We believe the combination of BGC and GFI creates a strong and diversified Financial Services business, well positioned to capture future growth opportunities.
 Through this combination, we expect to deliver substantial benefits to customers of the combined company, and we expect to become the largest and most profitable wholesale brokerage company.
 We also believe this is a highly complementary combination, which will result in meaningful economies of scale.
-While the front office operations will remain separately branded companies, we plan on integrating the back office, technology, and infrastructure of these two companies in a smart and deliberate way.
-By the end of the first year, we expect to save at least \$50 million annually on items including network infrastructure, telephone lines, data centers, vendors, disaster recovery, regulatory capital, and interest expense.
-We expect further cost savings in the second year and beyond.
-We also expect to generate increased productivity per broker and to continue converting voice and hybrid broking to more profitable fully electronic trading, all of which should lead to increased revenues, profitability and cash flows.
+While the front office operations will remain separately branded divisions, the back office, technology, and infrastructure of these two companies are integrating in a smart and deliberate way.
+In the fourth quarter of 2015, we met our target of reducing Financial Services annualized expenses by at least \$50 million by the first quarter of 2016.
+We had previously expected a minimum of \$40 million in further annualized cost savings by the first quarter of 2016.
+The improvement to our pre-tax profitability we expect to achieve with the \$100 million in annual savings by the end of 2016.
+The improvement to our pre-tax profitability we expect to achieve with the \$100 million in annual savings will be at least 25 percent higher than the full year revenues of Trayport, which we have sold to ICE for \$650 million on December 11, 2015.